 locally-made pottery.
 It draws visitors from all over

 the region and feels more like a fair than a market.

 The town has a fairground on the market square on

 the 3rd weekend of April.

 The Loire river here at Amboise

-is best appreciated by a stroll across the bridge
+is best appreciated from atop the chateau or by a stroll across the bridge

 opportunity but mind the traffic !

 he succeeded to the throne, he lavished much of his social skills on

 it was he who